sample-docs/techblog/docs/posts/blog-support-just-landed2.md

 comments: true

+title: Blog support just landed

 ---

-# Blog support just landed

 __Hey there!
 You're looking at our new blog, built with the brand new [built-in blog plugin].
 With this plugin, you can easily build a blog alongside